Article

 10 top non-technical roles in AI

-Let’s take a look at 10 non-technical roles within AI that you could pursue.
-Under each job, we’ll tell you a little more about the position itself before sharing important details like average salary and projected growth.
+Let's look at 10 non-technical roles within AI that you could pursue.
+Under each job, we'll tell you a little more about the position itself before sharing important details like average salary and projected growth.

 1. AI ethicist

-AI ethicists make $120,000 per year on average, and demand should continue to increase as more companies begin implementing AI systems into their workflows.
+AI ethicists make around $120,000 per year on average, and demand should continue to increase as more companies begin implementing AI systems into their workflows.

 2. Project manager